WICG/keyboard-lock/explainer2.md

 Modify the `lock()` so that

-* 'lock` With no arguments means the developer is only requesting browser keys (cf. the current API which captures both browser and system keys).
+* 'lock` With no arguments means the developer is only requesting Browser keys (cf. the current API which captures both Browser and System keys).
-* `lock` with arguments means the developer wants all browser keys + the specified system keys.
+* `lock` with arguments means the developer wants all Browser keys + the specified System keys.

-Note that support for capturing system keys requires that the browser install a OS-level keyboard hook.
+Note that support for capturing System keys requires that the browser install a OS-level keyboard hook.
-Browser implementation may choose to only support browser keys (ie, with no arguments).
+The browser implementation may choose to only support Browser keys (ie, with no arguments).
 In this situation, if arguments were passed then the `lock()` call would reject the Promise.

-The method signature stays the same, but the behavior changes.
+Overall, the method signature stays the same, but the default behavior changes.

 ## Benefits of Proposed Changes

 While only Chromium-based browsers currently implement this API, making Browser Keys the default simplifies the minimum implementation requirements.

-Supporting Browser Keys requires only changes to the user agent's pipeline, whereas supporting System Keys requires that the user agent registers a OS level input hook to get access to these keys.
+Supporting Browser Keys requires only changes to the user agent's input pipeline, whereas supporting System Keys requires that the user agent registers a OS level input hook to get access to these keys.

 This will allow us to split the specification into 2 levels: